shixinh70/EdgeCookie/examples/README.md

 cd ./HTSCookie_server
 make
 ```
-If you want to turn on the debug message, you can make with
+If you want to turn on the debug message, you can make with (currently not working)
 ```
 make CFLAGS=-DDEBUGALL=1      // For all the debug message make CFLAGS=-DDEBUGSA=1       // For the switch_agent debug message